-The project has three major initiatives, says Lee-Parker, the grant's principal investigator and project director:
+The project has three major initiatives, says Lee, the grant's principal investigator and project director:

 - Train both counseling and physician assistant students.
 As part of the curriculum in the physician assistant, clinical mental health counseling and counseling psychology graduate programs, more than 100 students will learn substance use screening and referral techniques, take part in a videotaped role play exercise and be followed through their internship or clinical experience and one year after graduation.
 Students will learn empirically based screening tools and methods of motivational interviewing to more effectively screen and refer patients and clients to services.

 - Community outreach.
 Free workshops on substance use screening, brief intervention and referral to treatment--SBIRT--will be provided to hundreds of health care professionals in the community working at a variety of agencies and organizations.
 The training has already been implemented at the Kalamazoo Department of Human Services, Kalamazoo Community Mental Health and WMU Counseling Center.
 In April, the team will train staff at the Family Health Center.
 The investigators will present SBIRT to at least 140 participants each year and collect data using pre- and post-tests, as well as a 30-day follow-up survey.
 The number of participants is expected to increase due to the requests for subsequent training by the participants at the agencies identified above.